AndrewLJackson/SIBER/README.md

 ## Tutorials
 More information and examples from the previous version of SIBER which is part of the SIAR package is available from [my website](http://www.tcd.ie/Zoology/research/research/theoretical/Rpodcasts.php#siber).
 Much of this instructional content remains true, although the implementation of the code has changed substantially (for the better I hope).

-The package vingette provides working examples of the two main analysis types.
+The package vingettes provide working examples of the two main analysis types.

 ## Help, Assistance and Queries
 In the first instance, queries about analyses or problems with the software should be posted to [stackoverflow](https://stackoverflow.com/questions/tagged/siber) using the tag `siber`.
 If you are convinced you have discovered a bug or major problem in the software, you can raise an [issue here on github](https://github.com/AndrewLJackson/SIBER/issues).